obonaventure/mmtp-book/_sources/quic.rst.txt

 QUIC Loss Detection
 -------------------

-As other transport protocols, QUIC includes mechanisms to detect transmission errors and losses.
-The transmission errors can be detected at two different levels.
-First, the UDP header contains a checksum that allows to detect various transmission errors.
-Second, since QUIC used AEAD encryption schemes, all QUIC packets are authenticated and a receiver can easily detect transmission errors when the AEAD tag does not validate.
-In these two cases, the corresponding UDP packet is discarded by the receiver.
+As other transport protocols, QUIC includes mechanisms to detect transmission errors and packet losses.
+The transmission errors are usually detected by using the UDP checksum or at the datalink layer with the Wi-Fi or Ethernet CRCs.
+When a transmission error occurs, the corresponding packet is discarded and QUIC considers this error as a packet loss.
+Researchers have analyzed the performance of checksums and CRCs on real data :cite:`stone1998performance`.

+Second, since QUIC used AEAD encryption schemes, all QUIC packets are authenticated and a receiver can leverage this AEAD to detect transmission errors that were undetected by the UDP checksum of the CRC of the lower layers.
+However, these undetected transmission errors are assumed to be rare and if QUIC a detects an invalid AEAD, it will consider that this error was caused by an attack and will stop the connection using a TLS alert :cite:`rfc8446`.

 There are several important differences between the loss detection and retransmission mechanisms used by QUIC and other transport protocols.
 First, QUIC packet numbers always increase monotonically over a QUIC connection.
 A QUIC sender never sends twice a packet with the same packet number over a given connection.
 QUIC encodes the packet numbers as variable length integers and it does not support wrap around in contrast with other transport protocols.
 The QUIC frames contain the valuable information that needs to be delivered reliably.
 If a QUIC packet is lost, the frames that it contained will be retransmitted in another QUIC packet that uses a different packet number.
 Thus, the QUIC packet number serves as a unique identifier of a packet.
 This simplifies some operations such as measuring the round-trip-time which is more difficult in protocols such as TCP when packets are transmitted :cite:`karn1987improving`.